youngbryanyu/SimpliStash/README.md

 chmod +x setup.sh
 ./setup.sh
 ```

-to clone the repository.
+The setup script does the following:
+- Compiles the source code
+- Creates symbolic links to executables

 ## Running SimpliStash
-To start the server, run the following:
+To start the server, run `sstash`.

-1. `mvn compile`: compiles the source code
-2. `mvn exec:java -Dexec.mainClass=com.youngbryanyu.simplistash.Main`: Runs the executable using Java.
+## Running the CLI
+To run the CLI, run `sstash-cli <ip> <port>`.
+If running locally this is just `sstash-cli localhost 3000` by default.